 For this test, I used Dragon Anywhere, Nuance's mobile app, as it's the only version—among otherwise expensive packages—available with a free trial.
 It includes lots of features not found in the others, like Words, which lets you add words that would be difficult to recognize and spell out.
 For example, in the script, the word "Litmus'" (with the possessive) gave every app trouble.
 To avoid this, I added it to Words, trained it a few times with my voice, and was then able to transcribe it accurately.

 It also provides shortcuts.
-If you want to shorten your entire address to one word, go to Auto-Text, give it a name ("address"), and type in your address: 1000 Eichhorn St., Davenport, IA 52722, and hit Save.
-The next time you dictate and say "address," you'll get the entire thing.
+If you want to shorten your entire address to one word, go to Auto-Text, give it a name ("address"), type your address and hit Save.
+The next time you dictate and say "address," you'll get exactly what you saved.
 Press the comment bubble icon to see text commands while you're dictating, or say "What can I say?" and the command menu pops up.

-Dragon by Nuance price: $15/month for Dragon Anywhere (iOS and Android); from $200 to $500 for desktop packages
+Dragon by Nuance price: $14.99/month for Dragon Anywhere (iOS and Android); Professional packages start at $700 for a perpetual license.

 Best free mobile dictation software